hyperledger-labs/splice/apps/app/src/test/scala/com/daml/network/integration/tests/README.md

 # Integration tests

-Integration tests are the backbone of our testing strategy for the Canton Network.
+Integration tests are the backbone of our testing strategy for Splice.
 This folder contains all such tests.

-In the following, we describe non-obvious aspects of (some of) our integration tests, as well as common pitfalls when developing and debugging integration tests for the Canton Network.
+In the following, we describe non-obvious aspects of (some of) our integration tests, as well as common pitfalls when developing and debugging integration tests for Splice.
 For more general documentation about testing and running tests please consult the [main README](/README.md#testing).

 ## Wait for updates